NeoGeographyToolkit/StereoPipeline/docs/tools/sfm_merge.rst

 accurately.

 The option ``--fast_merge`` can be used when the input maps are known to have a good number of images in common.

+The option ``--no_transform`` is useful when the maps are individually registered or when they do not overlap, but in either case it is desired to integrate them without changing the camera poses.

+Unless the ``--no_shift`` option is used, this invocation will write a file of the form ``<merged>_offsets.txt`` having the optical center of each camera.
+The .nvm file has these offsets subtracted from the features, and the offsets are needed for plotting the features with ``stereo_gui``.

 Handling tracks
 ^^^^^^^^^^^^^^^